-Would you like to eat healthy and delicious meals on a regular basis but cannot find the time or energy to spend hours in the kitchen each day?
-In this case, you might want to look into vegan meal prep.
+Would you like to eat healthy and delicious meals on a regular basis but cannot find the time or energy to spend hours in the kitchen daily?
+If so, you might want to look into vegan meal prep.

 No need for lots of fancy kitchen equipment, extra money or tons of time!
 Meal prep can work for everyone.

-From batch cooking individual ingredients or whole meals, there are countless ways to make mealtimes less stressful and extensive.
+No matter if you’re batch cooking individual ingredients or crafting whole meals, there are countless ways to make mealtimes less stressful and time-consuming.

 Prepping meals in advance can be easy and fun, and knowing that all of your meals for the week are taken care of is a great feeling!